pauldolden/pauldolden/README.md

 ## Hi there 👋 Welcome to my Github profile.

-I'm Paul Dolden, a developer from Essex, UK, who is invariably guilty of longing glances at shiny things 💎.
+I'm Paul Dolden (He/Him), a developer from Essex, UK, who is invariably guilty of longing glances at shiny things 💎.

 ### 📋 Here you will find: